Phrogz/docubot/lib/docubot/shells/docubot-help/0_License.md

 This is a simple, no-frills [Markdown](http://daringfireball.net/projects/markdown/basics) file.
-(This waiver is from [Via Ferrata](http://www.nelsonrocks.org/)'s waiver package, with a few additional stylistic modifications to show Markdown.)

 **Nelson Rocks Preserve** is covered in steep terrain with loose, slippery and unstable footing.
 The weather can make matters worse.
 Sheer drops are everywhere.
 You may fall, be injured or die.